jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 2) Abuse MS PPT Mouse-over Action/README.md

 # Abuse PowerPoint Actions

 ## Background
 This is a type 2, it's a feature not a bug ;) Nice for App-Control/Whitelisting evasion + social engineering/deception (eg. something visually compelling to mouse-over).
+It's also rather easy to get pass the "Trust warnings" by dropping the doc into certain folders before launching it.

 ![](addaction.png)